Kruger National Park Self-drive Safari Tips

 Wake Up Early

-If you want to see anything get up early, this means packing up your tent in the dark and getting dressed in freezing cold temperatures.
+If you want to see anything get up early, this means packing up your tent in the dark and getting dressed in freezing cold temperatures depending on the season.

 Layers - I started and ended the day wearing a big thick jumper and a coat because it was cold when the sun wasn’t up.
 But during the day especially when you are in a car the heat can be unbearable.
 You end up wearing nothing more than a t-shirt and shorts and that can still be un-comfy.
 Also onsies are highly recommended, in the mornings you want to be wearing layers that you can get off quickly, so you can jump into a warm shower quickly.